Marlins vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Blake Snell (1-6) will take the mound for the Padres, his 11th start of the season.
+- Joe Musgrove (2-2) will take to the mound for the Padres and make his seventh start of the season.

 |Opponent